-- Graduate students may request to change their certification, subject area, and/or graduate degree program during their course of study by completing the Change of Graduate Program Form found in the Graduate Admissions Office, Shuster Hall, Room 150.
+- Graduate students may request to change their certification, subject area, and/or graduate degree program during their course of study by completing the Change in Graduate Curriculum form found in the Office of Graduate Studies, Shuster Hall, Room 279.

 - The request must be approved first by the applicant’s current department.

 - Upon completion by the academic program, the original is sent to The Office of the Registrar, Shuster 106.

 - This form is to be used only by currently enrolled Lehman graduate students who are changing their program or adding an additional certificate program.

 - Read and be aware of the policy regarding transfer of credit as presented in the Graduate Bulletin.